imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_KEY`: hex-encoded key;
 * `IMGPROXY_SALT`: hex-encoded salt;
+* `IMGPROXY_SIGNATURE_SIZE`: number of bytes to use for signature before encoding to Base64.
+Default: 32;

 You can also specify paths to files with a hex-encoded key and salt (useful in a development environment):